-Splitting the original images on raster elements for manipulation in Adobe After Effects
+Splitting the original images into raster elements for manipulation in Adobe After Effects

 So, this shot became a kind of an experiment because the designer made it the first serious work using the After Effects tool called Shape.
 This tool is highly functional and allows to change shapes and transform images and elements in a smooth and fine way with the opportunities of sophisticated adjustment.